DiligentGraphics/DiligentSamples/Tutorials/Tutorial11_ResourceUpdates/readme.md

 difference however: Direct3D11 and OpenGL preserve contents of dynamic buffers between frames while Direct3D12 and Vulkan backends do not.
 As a result, mapping is many times more efficient in next-gen backends.

-Dynamic buffers should be used for content that changes often, typically multiple time per frame.
+Dynamic buffers should be used for content that changes often, typically multiple times per frame.
 The most common example is a constant buffer that is updated with different transformation matrices before every draw call.
 Dynamic buffers should not be used for constant data that never changes.